Russia in the Junior Eurovision Song Contest 2020: Moy novy den (My New Day)

 "Moy novy den" (Мой новый день; "My New Day") is a song by Russian singer Sofia Feskova.
 It represented Russia at the Junior Eurovision Song Contest 2020.

 At Junior Eurovision

 After the opening ceremony, which took place on 23 November, it was announced that Russia will perform ninth during the final, following Malta and preceding Spain.
 The contest was broadcast live from Warsaw, Poland, on 29 November 2020.

 Performance

 Feskova's performance featured augmented reality, with "bright pictures from magical dreams" on the LED screen.

 Voting

 Detailed voting results

+The following members comprised the Russian jury: